On the creation of narrow AI: hierarchy and nonlocality of neural network skills: Case study: compositional multitask sparse parity

 We find that we can use a simple regularization penalty to simultaneously unlearn some tasks while incentivizing the network to move its features to be less distributed, allowing for more aggressive pruning.
 As described in~\Cref{sec:methods}, we simply perform additional training on $\mathcal{D}_{\{0,1,2\}}$ with a group lasso sparsity penalty on the network weights.
 We aim for this penalty to ``clean up'' circuitry~\cite{varma2023explaining} not relevant to prediction on $\mathcal{D}_{\{0,1,2\}}$ while also sparsifying the weights across groups of parameters, allowing for easier pruning.

 We apply this regularization to our CMSP networks, training with penalty strength $\lambda = 10^{-3}$ with a batch size of 2000 for 10000 steps.
 With this regularized network, we then re-compute neuron ablation scores and prune.
 In~\Cref{fig:cmspnetworkstructureandpruningresultsmain} we find that, in CMSP networks, this method is effective at unlearning skills and making the network more prunable.
 We find that we can prune more aggressively while retaining performance on subtask \{0,1,2\}, and we are not able to recover performance on \{3,4,5\} at any sparsity level.
+These results complete our case study on CMSP: in order to efficiently learn compositional tasks, we train on a broad distribution of tasks.
+Then, we can regularize the network to turn this broad network into a much smaller one which nevertheless retains the broad network's performance on the target compositional task.